ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 5. Compile the system

-There are many ways to compile the system.
-You can set up timed compilation, manual compilation, or set some specific events to trigger the compilation.
-Let's start with simple operations.
+The system can be compiled manually, on a schedule, or triggered by specific events.
+The following sections cover each method.

 ### 5.1 Manual Compilation

-In your repository's navigation bar, click the Actions button, then sequentially click on Build armbian > Run workflow > Run workflow to start the compilation.
-Wait for approximately 3 hours.
-The compilation is completed once all processes have ended.
+In your repository's navigation bar, click the Actions button, then select Build armbian > Run workflow > Run workflow to start compilation.
+The process takes approximately 3 hours and is complete once all steps finish.
 The illustration is as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/163203938-e7762b09-e6b8-4cf5-b1f1-9c67c1a29953.png width="300" />